aoancea/git-history/README.md

 If you only have to move and edit a file, perform the steps described [above](#move-a-file) and also the additional edits you require.

 ## Split a file
+Preserving the history of a file while moving/editing it is pretty easy as we already saw.
+Splitting a file into two while preserving the history on the both ends it's a whole different adventure which I'll describe bellow.